Class of 2019

 Diana Durán Crespo, GHD'19

-Diana Durán Crespo is originally from Quito, Ecuador but completed her undergraduate degree in International Economics in the University of Navarra, Spain.
+Diana Durán Crespo is originally from Quito, Ecuador but completed her undergraduate degree in International Economics at the University of Navarra, Spain.
 She joined GHD after working in the private sector for 8 years in Madrid, New York, and Quito.
 Diana has experience in finance, business and brand management.
 Regardless of her professional career and job responsibilities, she has always been enthusiastic to help others by leading many volunteer initiatives to improve the living standards of vulnerable people.
-For instance, during her working experience as Treasury Manager in Citibank, she was member of the Social Investment Committee of Citi Ecuador.
+For instance, during her experience as Treasury Manager in Citibank, she was member of the Social Investment Committee of Citi Ecuador.
 She was leader of the project “Un Techo para mi país”, where she was responsible for the fundraising and construction of houses in rural areas in the South of Quito.
 She is passionate about social entrepreneurship.
 She participated as a volunteer in an Entrepreneurial Women’s Program to teach financial courses to disadvantaged women from urban zones of Quito to help them use their financial resources efficiently and make their businesses profitable.
 In 2015, she won the Startup Weekend Quito and launched a startup in touristic innovation in Quito to contribute to the global awareness, preservation of the ecosystems and local cultural identities, and stimulate economic growth.
 Her ambition is to serve and lead to improve people’s life and contribute to a real social and economic change worldwide.

 Boyeoluwatito "Yinka" Fakoya, GHD'19